bioconda/bioconda-recipes/docs/source/updating.rst

 handles other things like retrying after increasingly longer wait times when it encounters non-permanent HTTP errors.

-Subclasses of `bioconda_utils.update.Filter` contain logic in their `apply` method, which at least takes a recipe as the first argument, to either return a (possibly modified) recipe or raise a custom exception.
+Subclasses of `bioconda_utils.update.Filter` are added to the scanner.
+They contain logic in their `apply` method.
+This method at least takes a recipe as the first argument, and either returns a (possibly modified) recipe or raises a custom exception.
 The remainder of the `apply` function can do arbitrarily complicated things, and will do so in the asyncio loop.

 Subclasses of `bioconda_utils.hosters.Hoster` use regular expressions to detect which recipes came from which site and how to find links to new source code from that site.
 There are existing hosters for e.g. GitHub, PyPI, CRAN, CPAN, Bioconductor, and more.
+These are primarily used by the `UpdateVersion` filter.

 Writing a filter
 ~~~~~~~~~~~~~~~~
-To add additional functionality to the scanner, create a filter and add it to
+To add additional functionality to the scanner, create a filter in
-the scanner in `bioconda_utils.cli.update()`.
-There are existing filters to
+`bioconda_utils.update` and add it to the scanner in
+`bioconda_utils.cli.update()`.
+There are existing filters to exclude recipes
-exclude recipes based on blacklist or subrecipe status, update a recipe based on
+based on blacklist or subrecipe status, update a recipe based on the latest
-the latest version found by a `Hoster` (see below), update checksums, figure out
+version found by a `Hoster` (see below), update checksums, figure out where to
-where to load a recipe from (i.e. master branch or an existing PR), create a new
+load a recipe from (i.e. master branch or an existing PR), create a new PR, and
-PR, and more.
+more.

+Filters can be arbitrarily complex, like any Python function.
+See the
-See the `bioconda_utils.update` source for examples when writing a new filter.
+`bioconda_utils.update` source for examples when writing a new filter --
+`ExcludeSubrecipe` is a relatively simple one; `UpdateVersion` is more complex.

 Writing a new hoster